-A: Both types of IRAs provide the potential for tax-beneficial growth that can give your retirement savings an extra boost.
-The key difference between the two is the way your contributions and withdrawals are taxed,” says Debra Greenberg, director of Retirement and Personal Wealth Solutions at Bank of America.
+TRADITIONAL AND ROTH IRAS both provide the potential for tax-beneficial growth that can give your retirement savings an extra boost.
+“The key difference between the two is the way your contributions and withdrawals are taxed,” says Debra Greenberg, director of Retirement and Personal Wealth Solutions at Bank of America.

 Contributions to a Roth IRA, on the other hand, are not tax-deductible—but you see a benefit later on, because you won't have to pay federal taxes on qualified withdrawals.1 No matter which IRA you choose, you typically have until the tax return filing deadline to make your contribution for the previous tax year.

-Because of the tax differences, a traditional IRA is usually considered more advantageous for people who expect to be in a lower tax bracket in retirement.
-A Roth IRA might be better for you if you anticipate that your tax bracket will be higher when you retire.
-If there's a chance you may need to tap into your IRA before you're age 59½, you're also probably better off with a Roth IRA, because your contributions to a Roth IRA can be withdrawn at any time without taxes due.
-(At the same time, any earnings on your contributions are only tax-free when a qualified withdrawal is taken, unless an exception applies.
+You're also probably better off with a Roth IRA if there's a chance you may need to tap into your IRA before you reach age 59½, because your contributions to a Roth IRA can be withdrawn at any time without taxes due.
+At the same time, any earnings on your contributions are only federally tax-free when a qualified withdrawal is taken, unless an exception applies.
 Also, you must hold your account for at least five years before you can tap those earnings without incurring a penalty.
 With a traditional IRA, if you withdraw funds before you reach age 59½, those withdrawals will be subject to a 10% additional early withdrawal tax, unless an exception applies.

-“With a Roth IRA, there are no withdrawal requirements for the original account owner, so if you're planning to use your IRA as another way to keep on investing for your heirs, a Roth IRA may be the better choice for you.
-(Your heirs, however, will have to take distributions upon inheriting your Roth IRA.)
+“With a Roth IRA, there are no minimum withdrawal requirements for the original account owner, so if you're planning to use your IRA as another way to keep on investing for your heirs, a Roth IRA may be the better choice for you,” Greenberg notes.
+(Your heirs, however, will have to take distributions upon inheriting your Roth IRA.)3

 Connect with an advisor and start a conversation about your goals.